looxis-renaud/remotecontrolled_electric_winch/README.md

   3 - after successful turn, go to fullPull again

 - C) Release
-  Go To defaultPull (7kg pull value) before you release The winch will autorewind the line IF AutoStop feature is enabled (modified VESC Firmware is required, see vesc/vesc_ppm_auto_stop.patch)
+  Go To defaultPull (7kg pull value) before you release.
+Release and move back to fullPull to rewind the line.
+  The winch will autorewind the line IF AutoStop feature is enabled (modified VESC Firmware is required, see vesc/vesc_ppm_auto_stop.patch)

 - D) Neutral
   You can get to neutral state only if you are in Brake Mode (-7kg), Double Press the ButtonDown to activate it.
+It's useful to
+  Pull the line out of the winch toward the launch area.

+- E) Rewinding the Cable
+  If something does not go as expected ( during one flight, I turned off the remote too soon after release, the winch stopped pulling, as it should, the line fell on the ground):
+  - use the Potentiometer, which should be on the far left position, to gently rotate it towards the right.
+The motor will start to rewind the line, regardless of the measured distance.

+# Done ToDo's
+- add Bernd's line cutter // Done! has been physically added within the new frame as of winter 24/25, but I haven't wired it up as of yet, and currently don't plan to do so
+- improve mechanics and mounting on the bike trailer // Done - need to upload some photos

 # ToDo
 - set up some sort of encryption or password for a secure connection between transmitter and receiver
-- set up some way to calibrate PWM Settings and Pull Values.
+- set up some way to calibrate PWM Settings and Pull Values
-- add Bernd's line cutter
-- improve mechanics and mounting on the bike trailer
+- redo the remote-case and switch battery from 18650 Lithium Ion to LiPo Pouch Cells, upload STL files

 # Notes
 from Robert's "Issue Section"